Sure you've got to eat... but BBQ?

 How the food is cooked has a lot to do with the equipment used.
 True BBQ is considered by many to be cooked slowly using indirect heat at temperatures between 200 to 240 degrees with a hardwood fire.
 There are many variations of this type of cooking, too.

 The equipment varies in size and design.
 The heat varies based on equipment and the pit master.
 The heat source varies such as hickory, mesquite, oak, etc. There are different forms of fuel such as cut wood, chunk coal, charcoal briquet's, etc. This article may help you answer the question...
 Smoke With What?

 Grilling is the very popular form of outdoor cooking that uses direct heat.
 Although, there is an ongoing argument whether to use charcoal or gas .
 But it's done at a higher temperature and used for cooking smaller pieces.
 It is much quicker than smoking and has as many, if not more, variations in technique.

 One such technique is the use of grilling planks.
 Many people may have heard of it, but few know how to actually do it.
-Rawdon from Aussie-Grilling-Planks is an expert at describing the art of plank grilling.
-He not only can tell you about it, but can even sell you a few planks as well.
+Searing and reverse searing can actually be ways of using both grilling and smoking.

 All of the different cooking techniques have their own set of pros and cons.
 Most people have a preferred method, although some dabble in all of it.
 The real die hards become experts in their chosen techniques.